 Water-wise gardening in the Southwest means accepting the spread of native wildflowers and using them to fill and brighten a landscape or garden.
 There’s a fine line between weed and wildflower, however.

 Some native species spread so easily under the right conditions that they take over a garden.
 Others might not be native, but were introduced to an area and thrive when Mother Nature cooperates.
 That’s why we had a “yellow spring.”
 Last fall, we noticed pretty little spiral seedlings appearing in the dying grass.
 We wondered what they were, but left them.
 In the spring, yellow popped up everywhere.

-It’s yellow alyssum, or Alyssum alyssoides, a member of the mustard family, imported from Europe.
+It’s Physaria (one of several types), a member of the mustard family and closely related to yellow alyssum, which I first thought it was.
 And it has both good and bad qualities.
 I’ve purchased sweet alyssum before as a bedding plant.
 And in some searches, it’s listed as a great choice to bring beneficial insects.
 I can vouch for that, because as I walked across our property on a sunny day, there was a low buzz – bees everywhere.
 I loved it, but it was a little freaky.
 And I saw one doe get stung on the face.

-Alyssum also is listed as a weed in many Western states.
-It’s got a taproot about a mile long (slight exaggeration) and really only comes up completely if you moisten the soil and pull.
+Physaria is listed as a native of the Rocky Mountains, and alyssum can be listed as a weed in some Western states.
+This plant has a taproot about a mile long (slight exaggeration) and really only comes up completely if you moisten the soil and pull.
 I’ve seen conflicting information on whether it threatens native grasses.
 We’ll know more as spring progresses.